Amsterdam/design-system/CONTRIBUTING.md

 - **Do not open a duplicate issue.**
   Search through existing issues to see if your issue has previously been reported.
   If your issue exists, comment with any additional information you have.
-  You may simply note "I have this problem too", which helps prioritize the most common problems and requests.
+  Reacting with a ‘thumbs up’ helps us prioritize the most common problems and requests.

 - **Prefer using [reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/)**,
   not comments, if you simply want to "+1" an existing issue.